Android Auto keeps Disconnecting? Try these Fixes

 Disable Battery Optimization of the Android Auto

-If the battery optimization feature of the phone is killing the Android Auto modules during the process to extend the mobile’s battery, then Android Auto may show the disconnection issue at hand.
+If the battery optimization feature of the phone is killing the Android Auto modules in the process of extending the mobile’s battery, then Android Auto may show the disconnection issue at hand.
 In this scenario, disabling the battery optimization of the Android Auto in the phone’s settings may solve the problem.

 1. Launch the phone’s Settings and open the Battery.